 Treasury stock is recognised by reducing shareholders' equity on the basis of the acquisition cost.
 When the shares are sold, any gains and losses are recognised directly in consolidated reserves net of tax and are not included under income for the year.

+(1) Fair value hierarchy: level 1 (reflecting quoted prices).
 (2) Fair value hierarchy: level 2 (observable inputs other than quoted prices in active markets).

 7.5.1 Share capital